MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Specify data stores for the Azure Information Protection scanner

-You use the [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository) cmdlet to specify the data stores to be scanned by the Azure Information Protection scanner.
+Use the [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository) cmdlet to specify the data stores to be scanned by the Azure Information Protection scanner.
 You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

 Supported versions for SharePoint: SharePoint Server 2016 and SharePoint Server 2013.